mark-hobbs/mark-hobbs.github.io/_posts/2025-01-01-genetic-algorithm-from-scratch.md

 ---

 This post details the implementation of a genetic algorithm from scratch and provides a number of visual examples to help develop the readers understanding.
-In addition to exploring the core concepts of genetic algorithms, this post places a strong emphasis on the adoption of good object-oriented programming (OOP) practices and abstraction.
-Good abstractions promote clearer thinking, enabling the user to focus on the problem at hand.
+In addition to exploring the core concepts of genetic algorithms, this post places a strong emphasis on the importance of good object-oriented programming (OOP) practices and effective abstraction.
+Carefully designed abstractions improve usability and extensibility.

 Genetic algorithms are a class of heuristic optimisation techniques that mimic the process of natural selection.
 Beginning with a population of candidate solutions (or individuals), from which the best solutions (fittest individuals) are selected for reproduction (survival of the fittest).
 The fittest individuals produce offspring that form a new population (generation).
 The fittest individuals in each new generation are selected for breeding, and the process is repeated over many generations, leading to the emergence of increasingly optimal solutions.